AnyLog-co/documentation/file commands.md

 </pre>

-### Calculating the hash value of the data contained in a file
+## Calculating the hash value of the data contained in a file
+Usage:
 <pre>
 file hash [path and file name]
 </pre>